mattwien/mwCiteBox/index.md

 ## Welcome to the mwCiteBox test page
 ### About mwCiteBox Bookmarklet
 mwCiteBox is a browser bookmarklet that creates a citation box.
 The purpose is to have a nicely formatted text box that you can use to post on social media.
-In addition it holds features when used with notes form Amazon Kindle (when accessing the page [lesen.amazon.de/notebook](https://lesen.amazon.de/notebook) or [read.amazon.com/notebook](https://read.amazon.com/notebook)).
+In addition it holds features when used on the [Amazon Kindle Notebook](https://read.amazon.com/notebook) page.

 The citation box contains the text you highlighted on the current web page and in addition: